What Is Demerol Detox?

 Demerol Dependence and Abuse

 Signs of Demerol abuse include increasing isolation or spending large amounts of money on Demerol.
 Another major sign is when a patient visits several doctors to get new prescriptions, also known as doctor shopping.
-Other signs of Demerol abuse include:
+Addiction occurs when the user has become so dependent on Demerol that they begin to act irrationally or irresponsibly to obtain the drug.
+Signs of Demerol abuse and addiction include:

 - Taking increasing dosages of Demerol

 - Using Demerol to treat non-physical problems